iwpnd/kafka-spark-streaming/readme.md

 make test
 ```

-to test the installation and all attached services.
+to test the installation and all the attached services.

-#### bring up all necessary services
+#### bring up all the necessary services

 ```bash
 docker-compose up -d